amosngSP/IOT_SmartGrocery/README.md

 ![alt text](https://github.com/amosngSP/IOT_SmartGrocery/tree/main/Misc%20Assets/frit1.JPG)

-2) In this Raspberry Pi, there is another hx711 sensor.
+2) In the above Raspberry Pi, there is another hx711 sensor.
 It can be patched by: VCC pin to 5V, GND pin to GND, DT pin to GPIO5 and SCK pin to GPIO6.

 ![alt text](https://github.com/amosngSP/IOT_SmartGrocery/tree/main/Misc%20Assets/frit2.JPG)